-I am a Kiwi-born photographer, journalist and Communications consultant.
-In 2016, I left my high profile career in fashion media PR in London, UK to pursue my passion for wildlife photography and Africa (you can read my story here).
+I am a Kiwi-born photographer, content creator and media adviser with a passion for wildlife and conservation.
+In 2016, I made the decision to leave my high profile career in luxury fashion PR in London, UK to pursue my love for wildlife photography and Africa (you can read my story here).

-After quitting my job, I was shortlisted for a travel photography award with the Daily Telegraph.
-I then spent nearly three months photographing wildlife in Africa including elephants in Kenya and working on hyena and cheetah research projects in the Namib desert in Namibia.
-I also photographed mountain gorillas in Rwanda for a story on the 50th anniversary of the Dian Fossey International Gorilla Fund.
+For the first three months, I volunteered for wildlife organisations, first as a photographer in Samburu, Northern Kenya, and then as a researcher for hyena and cheetah projects in the vast Namib desert in Namibia.
+I also photographed mountain gorillas high up in the Virunga Mountains in Rwanda for a story with Refinery 29 about the 50th anniversary of the Dian Fossey International Gorilla Fund.

 In May 2017, I was named by global luxury hotel CitizenM as one of five inspirational women to have quit their corporate jobs to chase their dreams.

-I hope you enjoy my view of the world and are inspired enough by my story to follow your own heart, chase your dreams and visit as much of this beautiful planet as I have.
+I hope you enjoy my view of the world and are inspired by my story to follow your own heart and chase your dreams.
+Never give up!

 Thanks to my talented friend, Wynter Blathwyt from Gyroscope, for the logo (which represents my love of surfing, photography, horse riding and travel) and for creating this site!